-If you’re interested in replacing your roof and want to save money on materials and installation, here are the cheap roof shingles you need to know about.
-We will take a close look at how much you will spend, what to expect long-term, and where to find these shingles.
+If you’re interested in replacing your roof and want to save money on materials and installation, here are the cheap roofing shingles you need to know about.

 The reality is that architectural roof shingles are gaining traction and a larger market share each year.
 Yet not everyone is keen on opting for them because of the high initial cost.
 The cheapest alternative to architectural shingles are 3 tab asphalt shingles.